SamanthaPetri/Alzheimers-Oasis3-Thesis/Data Processing/README.md

 4. Min-max scale to [0,1]
 5. `flirt` to `MNI152_T1_2mm_brain`

 The BET-then-SynthStrip order follows Vo's own script [1].
-BET alone struggles on PET because there is no skull edge to key on; adding SynthStrip raised the reproduction from 75.0% to 80.4%.

-Normalisation happens **before** registration and is not repeated afterwards, matching Vo's ordering.

 **Patching** — crop to 88 × 108 × 88, then a 3×3×3 grid of 44 × 54 × 44
 patches with 50% overlap, giving 27 patches per modality.